 How to assess cell biology in the context of a tissue

 Spatial transcriptomics is a method enabling high-dimensional investigation of gene transcription in a spatial context.
 By characterizing expression profiles, spatial transcriptomics is important for analyzing transcriptional patterns and regulation as well as identifying cellular neighborhoods and characteristics contributing to disease.
+Spatial proteomics, on the other hand, is the method of acquiring high-dimensional images of protein expression in a spatial context.

 While single-cell transcriptomics (or scRNA-seq) has become a standard in clinical and translational research, the need to preserve intact and viable cells excludes many cell types and destroys any organizational learnings.
 Spatial transcriptomics addresses these limitations, providing a comprehensive understanding of cell identity and function relative to neighboring cells.
+Similarly, while regular pathology proteomics (for example, regular DAB IHC) is used to investigate protein expression in tissues, spatial proteomics enables the analysis of 40 or more markers in a single tissue section.

 See How It Works